 A survey of human development focusing on the physical, mental and emotional/social growth processes from conception through adolescence.
 Other topics include the history and principles of developmental psychology, childhood education and parenting.
 Prerequisite: Must have passed PSYC& 100 with a 2.0 or better within the last five years or permission of instructor.
-SFCC recommended minimum reading placement score: COMPASS 80, ASSET 40.
 (SCC, SFCC)